Calculate the heat loads.

 10,000 x Latent (59).

-We can see where the high loads are in freezing a product, latent.
+We can see where the high loads are in freezing a product, which is latent.

-Adding up the above, we have 921,000 BTU’s (energy), or 76.75 tons of refrigeration needed, just for the product load only.
-It is therefore to your benefit to identify these numbers accurately, and not guess; as if we were to use water in the above example the latent load only would have been 120 tons of refrigeration.
+Adding to the above, we have 921,000 BTU (energy), or 76.75 tons of refrigeration needed for the product load only.
+Therefore, it is to your benefit to identify these numbers accurately and not guess; if we were to use water in the above example, the latent load would only have been 120 tons of refrigeration.